cjb5790/aspnetcore-workshop/exercise-6/vinyl-crate-db-setup.md

 With the MongoDB service running, we can now use the MongoDB Client to interact with the database.

-In a new Command/Terminal tab or window, run the folling command to open the MongoDB Client:
+In a new Command/Terminal tab or window, run the following command to open the MongoDB Client:

 ```
 mongo